-Aspiring case workers must, at minimum, complete a baccalaureate degree, usually in the field of social work.
+Aspiring case workers must, at minimum, complete a bachelor's degree, usually in the field of social work.
 Supervisory positions and employment in healthcare facilities generally require a master's degree.
 Both programs of study require completion of on-the-job training through supervised counseling and internships.
 Case worker training begins with a Bachelor of Social Work (BSW) program accredited by the Council on Social Work Education.
 Those positions requiring additional training usually necessitate a Master in Social Work (MSW).

 Bachelor of Social Work